-Avoidance is not the only way that conifers affect Sage-grouse.
+Conifers also affect Sage-grouse in other ways.
 Jeremy Maestas from the NRCS Sage-Grouse Initiative Technical Team explains how conifers directly impact Sage-grouse habitats, "They act like millions of tiny little straws sucking up what little moisture we get...it eventually dries up the springs and streams that are so critical to this desert environment."
-Conifers can also affect soil acidity, compete with understory grasses, forbs and other plants that Sage-grouse rely on for food.
+Conifers can also affect soil acidity and compete with understory grasses. forbs and other plants that Sage-grouse rely on for food.
 Additionally, larger trees can serve as roosts for hawks, ravens, crows and other birds that prey on Sage-grouse eggs and nestlings.
-Just as important, conifer woodlands increase fuel loads that can, in turn, dramatically increase the risk of catastrophic wildfire.
-These wildfires can alter the suitability of Sage-grouse habitat for years.
+Just as important, conifer woodlands also increase fuel loads that can, in turn, dramatically increase the risk of catastrophic wildfire.
+These wildfires can alter the suitability of Sage-grouse habitat for vears.

 Not only do conifers increase the risk of wildfire, but the density of conifer stands can increase with the passage of time.
-Twenty years from now, phase I and phase II conifer stands (low density) may progress to higher density phase III conifer stands (Figure 3).
-This is one major concern because rehabilitation of phase III conifer stands and areas burned by catastrophic wildfires is more expensive and takes much longer than restoration projects on phase I and phase II stands.
-Utah's Conservation Plan for Greater Sage-Grouse (the "Conservation Plan") directs the investment in solutions to address those challenges.
-In fact, the state anticipates budgeting millions of dollars to complete up to 75,000 acres of habitat work annually.
+Within the next 20 years, the low-density Phase I and Phase II conifer stands may progress toward higher-density Phase III conifer stands (Figure 3).
+This is a major concern because it is much more expensive and time-consuming to rehabilitate phase III conifer stands and areas burned by catastrophic wildfires than to treat Phase I and Phase II stands.
+Utah's Conservation Plan for Greater Sage-Grouse (the Conservation Plan) directs the investment in solutions to address those challenges.
+In fact, the state of Utah invests millions of dollars to complete up to 75,000 acres of habitat work annually.